RFM-Editing: Rectified Flow Matching for Text-guided Audio Editing: Experiments

-Table~\ref{tab:my-tableaudiometric} reports the quantitative comparison in terms of edited audio quality, including FD, FAD, KL, and IS.
+Table~\ref{table1Quantitative} reports the quantitative comparison in terms of edited audio quality, including FD, FAD, KL, and IS.
 We observe that RFM-Editing trained with the subset already achieves competitive performance, substantially outperforming AUDIT \cite{wang2023audit} and the Zero-Shot \cite{manor2024zero} across most metrics.
 When trained on the full dataset, RFM-Editing$_{\text{full}}$ further improves and achieves the best FD and KL scores, indicating higher distributional consistency and better alignment with the target semantics distribution in feature space.
 These results suggest that velocity-based RFM enables more stable modeling of global distributional transitions and stronger generalization to diverse semantic shifts specified by instructions in audio editing.
 Although RFM-Editing obtains only moderate IS, this is expected as the task emphasizes faithful alignment with editing instructions rather than maximizing output diversity.

-While AudioEditor \cite{jia2025audioeditor} attains the lowest FAD by local attention manipulation, its performance on global semantic consistency as shown by KL is limited.
-AUDIT \cite{wang2023audit} suffers from poor fidelity and distributional scores after trained for 100 epochs on the constructed dataset, whereas Zero-Shot \cite{manor2024zero} achieves competitive performance but lacks distributional consistency.
+While AudioEditor \cite{jia2025audioeditor} attains the lowest FAD by local attention manipulation, its performance on global semantic consistency shown by KL is limited due to over-editing.
+AUDIT \cite{wang2023audit} suffers from poor fidelity and distributional scores after being trained for 100 epochs on the constructed dataset, whereas Zero-Shot \cite{manor2024zero} achieves competitive performance but lacks distributional consistency.
 In contrast, our approach achieves a more balanced performance across all metrics.

-In table \ref{tab:my-table}, RFM-Editing demonstrates a clear advantage in faithfulness of the edited audio to the target captions and the editing efficiency.
+In Table~\ref{tab:my-table}, RFM-Editing demonstrates a clear advantage in faithfulness of the edited audio to the target captions and the editing efficiency.
 AudioEditor \cite{jia2025audioeditor} achieves the best CLAP score and alignment with the target text due to attention replacement mechanism \cite{hertzprompt}, but its editing is nearly an order of magnitude slower than ours due to inference-time optimization, significantly degrading user experience.
-Moreover, it requires both full captions and modified token indices and the Zero-Shot \cite{manor2024zero} depends on target captions rather than concise editing instructions, which highlights the superiority of instruction-driven method such as \cite{wang2023audit} and RFM-Editing.
+Moreover, it requires both full captions and modified token indices and the Zero-Shot \cite{manor2024zero} depends on target captions rather than concise editing instructions, which highlights the superiority of instruction-driven methods such as \cite{wang2023audit} and RFM-Editing.